Siemens 3D mammography machine at Glacial Ridge Hospital in Glenwood, MinnesotaBreast Exams and Breast Health

 • Tailored exams with individual dosing needs

-For your next screening or diagnostic mammogram, with optimal comfort and image clarity, choose 3D Mammography at Glacial Ridge Health System.
-Schedule your next annual well-woman exam and mammogram the same day for your convenience.
+Schedule your annual well-woman exam and mammogram on the same day for your convenience.

 Screening Guidelines for Breast Health

-Who should have a mammogram?
-The American Congress of Obstetricians and Gynecologists, American College of Radiology, and Society of Breast Imaging recommend that women at average risk start getting annual mammograms at age 40.
-The American Cancer Society recommends that most women should begin at age 45.
-Since there are many risk factors, women are encouraged to have discussions with their doctor to make a shared decision regarding what age to begin screenings and how frequently to have them as they age.
+The American College of Obstetricians and Gynecologists, the American College of Radiology, and the Society of Breast Imaging recommend that women at average risk begin annual mammograms at age 40.
+Because there are many risk factors, women are encouraged to talk with their doctor about when to begin screenings and how often to have them.

-For women at risk for breast cancer, our breast health experts encourage following these breast cancer screening recommendations:
+For women at risk for breast cancer, our breast health team encourages following these breast cancer screening recommendations:

 • Breast self-awareness